 The Wildlife Conservation Society Marine Protected Area Fund (WCS MPA Fund) is designed to assist countries meet their U.N.-commitments under the Convention on Biological Diversity and the Sustainable Development Goal 14 to protect 10 percent of coastal and marine waters by 2020.
-The goal of the WCS MPA Fund is to invest a minimum of $15 million by 2020 to support legal declaration of new MPAs in 20 countries covering 3.7 million square kilometers of previously unsecured and unprotected ocean.
+The original goal of the WCS MPA Fund was to invest a minimum of $15 million by 2020 to support legal declaration of new MPAs in 20 countries covering 1 million square kilometers of previously unsecured and unprotected ocean.
 WCS will deploy funding to support scientific field staff personnel and partnerships with government and NGOs for establishing MPAs that contain four core components:

 1. Design: Define spatial priorities based on scientific data on species and ecology.

 Activities include: Data collection, data analysis, and spatial analysis that would formulate the evidence-based case to key decision makers.

 Key Outputs: Scientific report on spatial priorities for protection, including rationale.

 2. Support: Build public support for increased ocean protection.

 Activities include: Engage on-the-water stakeholders, local communities, civil society, and relevant government entities to build public support.